haydenhigg/chrys/README.md

 lightweight algorithmic trading framework

 ## to-do
-1. tidying and API improvements
-2. expand MLP implementation
+1. expand MLP implementation
-3. backtest machinery in `Pipeline`
+2. backtest machinery in `Pipeline`
     - create `type Asset struct { Symbol, Code string }`
     - make `Pair` into `struct { Base, Quote *Asset }` b/c that model is a little cleaner and it's good to be able to define a standalone asset for when there is a function `(client *Client) CalculateEquity(out *Asset, t time.Time) (float64, error)` (which is a big part of backtesting machinery)
     - add `(pipeline *Pipeline) RunBacktest`
     - add new backtesting metrics
-4. algo state management components
+3. algo state management components
-5. add built-in logging to client
+4. add built-in logging to client
-6. plug-ins
+5. plug-ins

 ## example
 This trades on **BOLL(20, 2)** signals for **1h BTC/USD** using a **10%** fractional trade amount.